 Once the HVAC filter’s pores are full, they can’t capture any more dust or other particles.
 This may cause your home’s living areas to accumulate more allergens.
 More exposure to allergens means an increase in allergy symptoms.
 You or other members of your household may have more coughing, sniffling, sneezing, sore throats or itchy eyes.
 If anyone has asthma, their breathing could worsen.

-To learn more about HVAC filters and how they impact your comfort, check out Red Dog Heating, Cooling & Plumbing’s indoor air quality services, or call us today for more information.
+To learn more about HVAC filters and how they impact your comfort, check out Red Dog Associates’s indoor air quality services, or call us today for more information.